glotzerlab/signac-docs/docs/source/community.rst

 All code contributed via pull request needs to adhere to the following guidelines:

-  1. Most signac packages follow the `OneFlow`_ branching model.
+  * Use the OneFlow_ model of development:
-     Bug fixes should be implemented in a branch based on ``master``, while new features should be developed within a branch based on ``develop``.
+    - Both new features and bug fixes should be developed in branches based on ``master``.
+    - Hotfixes (critical bugs that need to be released *fast*) should be developed in a branch based on the latest tagged release.
+  * Write code that is compatible with all supported versions of Python (listed in the package ``setup.py`` file).
+  * Avoid introducing dependencies -- especially those that might be harder to install in high-performance computing environments.
-  2. All code needs to adhere to the `PEP8`_ style guide, with the exception that a line may have up to 100 characters.
+  * All code needs to adhere to the PEP8_ style guide, with the exception that a line may have up to 100 characters.
-  3. New features must be properly documented and tested with automated unit tests.
-  4. Non-obvious code passages should be extensively documented.
-  5. Changes must generally be backwards-compatible.
-  6. All packages targeted to be used within high-performance computing environments should support Python versions 2.7+ and 3.4+ and keep the number of *hard* dependencies to a miminum.
+  * Create `unit tests <https://en.wikipedia.org/wiki/Unit_testing>`_  and `integration tests <ttps://en.wikipedia.org/wiki/Integration_testing>`_ that cover the common cases and the corner cases of the code.
+  * Preserve backwards-compatibility whenever possible, and make clear if something must change.
+  * Document any portions of the code that might be less clear to others, especially to new developers.
+  * Write API documentation as part of the doc-strings of the package, and put usage information, guides, and concept overviews in the `framework documentation <https://docs.signac.io/>`_, the page you are currently on (`source <https://github.com/glotzerlab/signac-docs/>`_).

 .. _github: https://github.com/glotzerlab/
 .. _PEP8: https://www.python.org/dev/peps/pep-0008/